bitcoin/bitcoin/binaries/release/mac/README.md

 4) Launch Raven Core

-Note: On Raven Core launch is you get this error
+Note: On Raven Core launch if you get this error

 ```
 Dyld Error Message: